Overview

 Holdings, Inc., which in turn owns the Firm, as well as private investment funds that hold a minority

 investment in Envestnet.
-In addition, select management and Financial Advisers own less than 0.5%,
+In addition, select management and Financial Advisors own less than 0.5%,

 indirectly through a Reverence Capital Partners-controlled entity, in Envestnet.
 As a result, Financial